fstab50/gcreds/README.md

 ## Purpose ##

-**gcreds** requests temporary credentials from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require mfa credentials in order to authenticate.
+**gcreds** requests temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require [multi-factor credentials](https://en.wikipedia.org/wiki/Multi-factor_authentication) in order to authenticate.

 A primary use case for **gcreds** is generating a temporary set of AWS access credentials for programmatic use by automation tools running on your local machine.